skarpdev/dotnetcore-hubspot-client/README.md

 We use [SemVer 2.0](http://semver.org/), which means you can depend on HubSpotClient version `<major>.*`.

-This aslo means that while we are in the `0.*` version range, **breaking** API changes can be made between minor versions - we strive to keep these at a minimum and will be explicitly stated in the release notes.
+This also means that while we are in the `0.*` version range, **breaking** API changes can be made between minor versions - we strive to keep these at a minimum and will be explicitly stated in the release notes.

 ## Nuget Package